Cairns Population 2019

 Cairns is a city in the Cairns Region of Queensland in Australia, situated on the east coast of Far North Queensland.
-It has the fifth highest population in Queensland (after Brisbane, Gold Coast, Sunshine Coast and Townsville), and ranks 14th in the country.
-Over 160,000 people live in the Cairns urban area, with as many as two thirds of the Tropical North Queensland population living within the Cairns region.
+It has the fifth highest population in Queensland (after Brisbane, Gold Coast, Sunshine Coast, and Townsville), and ranks 14th in the country.
+Over 160,000 people live in the Cairns urban area, with as many as two-thirds of the Tropical North Queensland population residing within the Cairns region.
 The population density of Cairns is 581 people per square kilometer.

 The median age of the population in Cairns is 39 years of age.